Amazon will let you delete your voice history with Alexa

 Sponsored Links

-According to Amazon, this feature will start out only allowing the deletion of your last voice recording and those from the day.
+According to Amazon, this feature will start out only allowing the deletion of your last voice recording and those from the day -- "Alexa, delete everything I said today" is live today, while "Alexa, delete what I just said" will roll out over the coming weeks.
 The company says it will listen to customer feedback to see if people want additional options (like, "Alexa, delete my entire history" perhaps?) or other improvements.

 Amazon also confirmed to Engadget that in addition to deleting your voice history, it will also remove the "delete what I said" utterance, leaving no trace of your deletion behind.

-If all of that sounds intriguing to you, you'll have to actually opt-in; the feature is not default.
+If all of that sounds intriguing to you, you'll have to actually opt-in; the feature is not there by default.
 That means you'll have to go into your Alexa Privacy settings page, review your voice history, and flip the toggle that says "Enable deletion by voice."
 That's because once this is enabled, anyone will be able to delete your history, not just you.
 A spokesperson said: "By making this opt-in, customers are able to control for any unintended deletions."

 In addition, Amazon is also introducing a new "Alexa Privacy Hub" that will be a one-stop shop for customers to learn about Alexa, Amazon's privacy policies, and how to tweak certain privacy settings.